 Prefilling variables using the embed library is even easier.
 You need to add an object named

 prefilledVariables that contains a dictionary of your values.
 For example:

 'First name': 'John',

-These are simply variables that are declared in the bot flow but aren't displayed to the user anywhere.
+Your typebot's variables don't have to be displayed to the user.
+You could create variables that are only used internally by the bot and displayed in your results.
 This allows you to add some context to a session for example a User ID, a

 utm_source parameter (in the case of a marketing campaign), or anything else.

 You just have to make sure that the variables exist in the variables dropdown: